metrorailings/OwlBlog/content/posts/2022-week-13-insights.md

 Minnesota's red zone defense is honestly admirable.
 Five red-zone trips, no touchdowns surrendered.
 Part of that is on the Jets for their sloppiness.

+What horrible play-calling from the Jets at the end of the game.
+Two straight passing plays at the 1-yard line.
+Both plays were sloppily executed.
+No faith in their running game.

 ***

 ## Commanders @ Giants